kitchenbeats/botlink-dashboard/src/__test__/README.md

 ## Best Practices

-1. **Write integration tests for most functionality**: They're faster and more reliable.
+1. **Start with unit tests**: Write unit tests for all utility functions, pure logic, and isolated components.
+2. **Organize tests by type**: Keep unit tests in `src/__test__/unit/`, integration tests in `src/__test__/integration/`.
+3. **Write integration tests for feature flows**: Test how different parts work together, but mock external dependencies.
-2. **Use E2E tests for critical paths**: Focus on key user journeys like authentication, payment, etc.
+4. **Use E2E tests for critical paths**: Focus on key user journeys like authentication, payment, etc.
-3. **Keep E2E tests minimal**: They're slower and more brittle, so use them sparingly.
+5. **Keep E2E tests minimal**: They're slower and more brittle, so use them sparingly.
-4. **Use test data**: Create and clean up test data in your E2E tests to avoid polluting your development/production environment.
+6. **Use test data**: Create and clean up test data in your E2E tests to avoid polluting your development/production environment.
-5. **Skip E2E tests if environment variables are missing**: This allows the tests to be run in environments without the necessary credentials.
+7. **Skip E2E tests if environment variables are missing**: This allows the tests to be run in environments without the necessary credentials.
+8. **Follow the naming convention**: Always use `.test.` in the filename for all test files.